 Are you looking for a good substitute for cilantro?
 Because cilantro is prone to bolt in the summer, it can be frustrating to grow – and it’s the season we want to grow it for our salsa!
-I have an alternative for you: papalo herb.
+I have an alternative for you: papalo herb (Porophyllum ruderale).

 Good Products for Growing Papalo:

 The origins of papalo (known botanically as Porophyllum ruderale) can be traced back to Mexico, Central America, and South America, where it is prized as a heat-loving alternative to cilantro and is used in all sorts of Mexican food, typically coupled with lime juice.
-It is known by many names, but you may find it at Mexican markets under the names quilquina, yerba porosa, papaloquelite and broadleaf.
+It is known by many names, but you may find it at Mexican markets under the names quilquina (also spelled quirquiña), yerba porosa, papaloquelite and broadleaf.

-Papalo belongs to the family of informal quelites that entails semi-wild greens grown in central and South America.
+The papalo herb belongs to the family of informal quelites that entails semi-wild greens grown in central and South America.
 These edible greens are rich in vitamins and nutrients.
 They grow quite well in the wild, making them an exceptionally easy plant to cultivate in your garden.
 Fully grown, these plants reach up to 5 feet tall.

-Flavor wise, I think papalo herb is a mixture of the spice of arugula and cilantro, and a bit of rue, though papalo is not botanically related to any of these.
+Flavor wise, I think this aromatic Mexican native is a mixture of the spice of arugula and cilantro, and a bit of rue, though papalo is not botanically related to any of these.
 If you don’t like the vibrant flavor, pick the younger leaves — the flavor is more mild.
 This makes it perfect for fish dishes and other subtly flavor meats.
 It’s also used in typical mexican salsas.

 The herbaceous annual plant known as the papalo herb is available in two main varieties: broadleaf and narrow-leaf.
 As you might imagine, these plants with bluish green leaves are distinguished by the size of their leaves, with broadleaf papalo being far more common.
-Most find that the narrow-leaf variety tastes quite soapy and even more pungent than a strong cilantro.
+Most find the narrow-leaf variety and acquired taste that is quite soapy and even more pungent than a strong cilantro.

 Papalo Herb Care